Gatherings restricted, schools closed: What's being done to fight COVID-19

 Nova Scotia

-The province of Nova Scotia declared a state of emergency on March 22.
+The province of Nova Scotia declared a state of emergency on March 22 and it has been extended to April 19.

-It set out specific rules for self-isolation and self-quarantine for people returning from outside Canada.
+It set out a 14-day rule for self-isolation and self-quarantine for people returning from outside Canada.

 All schools and daycares are closed.
-Long-term care facilities and residential care facilities are closed to visitors.
+Long-term care facilities and care homes are closed to visitors.

 Casinos have closed and no business is allowed to operate a video lottery terminal.